Apple iPhone sales fall but beat estimates; shares slip

 Apple should have benefited from an extra week of sales in the latest quarter compared with last year.

-The company is also expected to get a boost in the current quarter from problems at rival Samsung Electronics Co Ltd, which halted production of its fire-prone Galaxy Note 7 smartphone earlier this month.

-(Reporting by Anya George Tharakan in Bengaluru; Editing by Ted Kerr)
+(Additional reporting by Anya George Tharakan in Bengaluru; Writing by Peter Henderson; Editing by Ted Kerr and Bill Rigby)